jose-manuel/npfc/README.rst

 The npfc tool is written in Python and based on several key packages:

-- `RDKit.`_ for handling chemistry
+- `RDKit`_ for handling chemistry
 - `pandas`_ for managing data into DataFrames
 - `NetworkX`_ for modelling graphs
-- `Snakemake_` for encapsuling scripts into reproducible workflows
+- `Snakemake`_ for encapsuling scripts into reproducible workflows

 Installation
 ============